snap-one/docs-driverworks-proxyprotocol/source/includes/38_camera_protocol_notification/_1-ADDRESSCHANGED.md

 ## Address Changed

 Notification that the camera's address has a changed.
-Sent from OnNetworkBindingChanged
+Sent from the API [OnNetworkBindingChanged][1].

 ### Signature